mantidproject/mantid/dev-docs/source/MVPDesign.rst

 This command will generate five python files including `example_model.py`, `example_view.py`, ,`example_presenter.py` and `example_guiwidget.ui`.
 These files will be saved in the provided output directory, as specified by `$PWD/..`.

+Aditionally, if the flag ``add-tests`` is provided, the script will generate two extra files, `test_example_presenter.py` and `test_example_model.py`, providing basic examples of a testing environment using Mocks in Python's `unittest.mock
+<https://docs.python.org/3/library/unittest.mock.html>`_ library that you can extend for development of more
+complex classes.

-An additional file named `launch.py` will be generated if the ``--include-setup`` flag is provided to the script.
-This can be used to open the widget as
+Finally, a file named `launch.py` will be generated if the ``--include-setup`` flag is provided to the script.
-follows:
+This can be used to open the widget as follows:

 .. code-block:: sh